On January 26, 1950, the Indian constitution takes effect, making the Republic of India the most populous democracy in the world.

 Nehru, who won his first of three subsequent elections in 1952, was faced with staggering challenges.
 A massively underdeveloped economy and overpopulation contributed to widespread poverty.
 Nehru also had to force the integration of the former princely states into the Indian union and suppress movements for greater autonomy in states like Punjab.

 In his years of struggle against Britain, he always advocated nonviolence but as prime minister sometimes had to stray from this policy.
 He sent troops into the Portuguese enclaves of Goa and Daman and fought with China over Kashmir and Nepal.
 He died in 1964 and was succeeded by Lal Bahadur Shastri.
-Later, Nehru’s only child, Indira Gandhi, served four terms as a controversial prime minister of India.
+Later, Nehru’s only child, Indira Gandhi, served four terms as prime minister of India.